 - Smell: Blindfold your child and see how many of these substances she can identify by smell: coffee, onion, pepper, cinnamon, flower petals, soap, lemon, iodine, vanilla and mouthwash.

-When she has explored all five senses, ask her to consider how her life would be different if she had a stuffed nose or had to walk around for a day with a blindfold?
+When your child has explored all five senses, ask how life would be different if she had a stuffed nose or had to walk around for a day with a blindfold?
 What other senses would she use to compensate?